dc232/Terraform_Packer_wordpress/README.md

 This base model houses the following

-* The latest version of Nginx stable form the official repositories
+* The latest version of Nginx stable from the official repositories
 * PHP 7.1 from the ondrej/php repository
 * MariaDB 10.2 from the official repository
 * The latest version of WordPress